-Schematic representation of first generation strategy - Bilingual dictionary Local reordering rules Target language output
+Schematic representation of first generation strategy

 As the figure shows, the translation strategy is inextricably confounded with the properties of the two languages involved.
-The advantages of the second generation approach, separating source language analysis from target language synthesis, are clear ; only one analysis module need be written for, say, Russian, whether the target language is to be German, English, French or any combination of these ; and the design of the analysis of Russian can be entrusted to Russian speakers who need not have knowledge of all or any of the intended target languages.
+The advantages of the second generation approach, separating source language analysis from target language synthesis, are clear; only one analysis module need be written for, say, Russian, whether the target language is to be German, English, French or any combination of these; and the design of the analysis of Russian can be entrusted to Russian speakers who need not have knowledge of all or any of the intended target languages.
 Similar considerations apply, mutatis mutandis, to the synthesis of any proposed target language.
 Logically, of course, such arguments taken to the extreme lead to the situation represented schematically in Figure 2, where all text is mapped internally onto an abstract universal language, or interlingua.